Marinto-Richee/Android-Studio/Exp6/README.md

-# Ex.No:6 Build a program to create a first display screen of any search engine using Auto Complete Text View.
+# Ex.No: 6 Build a program to create a first display screen of any search engine using Auto Complete Text View.

 ## AIM: